TedTschopp/tschopp.net/_posts/2016-10-23-Procedural-Text-Generation.md

 bullets:
   - A work in progress to help build an automated story telling computer
   - Over 100 tables of various objects and qualities.
-  - To Do: Look into Mustache engine
+  - To Do- Look into Mustache engine

 guid: 9f531baa-bd7f-4dd8-bbe8-46bb65b97a46
 image: /img/table.jpg